mcorrigan/jquiz/README.txt

 	Response JSON format array containing two points (x,y) of where the user clicked on the image

 TERMS & SUPPORT
-This software is provided as-is with no warranty.
-That being said, we really appreciate your feedback and will assist you as time and circumstances permit.
-Please contact mike@corrlabs.com if you have questions or need further assistance.
-This standard licence does not authorize the buyer to share, lease, or resell jQuiz in any form nor does it imply a transfer of ownership of the code in whole or part from CorrLabs, LLC to the buyer.
 CorrLabs, LLC does not assume any responsibility or liability for the code.
 All code is provided as-is.
 No warranty is expressed or implied.
 You understand that you are using this software at your own risk.

 CREDITS
 PHPActiveRecord is owned and MIT licensed by phpactiverecord.org. (http://www.phpactiverecord.org/)